FAQ on compounding pharmacies

 Q. Are bio-identical hormones only available at compounding pharmacies?

-A. No. bio-identical estradiol and progesterone are also available in name-brand, FDA-approved formulated tablets, patches, gels, lotions, nasal sprays, and capsules.
+A. No. bio-identical estradiol and progesterone are also available in name-brand, FDA-approved formulated tablets, patches, gels, lotions, sprays, and capsules.
 In fact, Estrace, which is name brand estradiol oral tablet, has been FDA-approved and available since the 1970s.

 Q. Based on saliva testing that my compounding pharmacist ordered, I was placed on bio-identical hormones, or sold certain supplements to help me make more hormones.
 Is this appropriate for my health?